 RMS is in Sansivero et al., 2025.

-In the figure on the right side are illustrated the main components of the IR RMS:
+In the figure are illustrated the main components of the IR RMS:

 A FLIR IR camera, protected by a stainless steel